TxHawks/jigsass-objects-grid/README.md

 ```

 Regardless of how many times a class is included, or where, it will only be generated once, where
-`jigsass-object-grid` was imported to our main sass file, leaving us with a css file as small as
+`jigsass-objects-grid` was imported to our main sass file, leaving us with a css file as small as
 possible, and a predictable cascade for more example, see [here](https://txhawks.github.io/jigsass-objects-grid/#responsive).

 ## Contributing